Shrinkage to Infinity: Reducing Test Error by Inflating the Minimum Norm Interpolator in Linear Models: Results

 \subsection{Additive Improvement in Generalization Error}

 We first provide sufficient conditions on $\Sigma$, $\beta$, and $\P_{\eps}$ such that the inflated estimator provides a strictly better improvement of the generalization error.
-This result is similar to the shrinkage-type improvements found by \cite{james_estimation_1961} and the series of papers relating to James-Stein estimation that followed.
+This result is similar to the shrinkage-type improvements found by \cite{james_estimation_1961} and the series of papers relating to James--Stein estimation that followed.

+We present a few sets of assumptions in Section \ref{sec:results} that can be understood as placing constraints in three key drivers: (1) the effective dimension of the feature covariance, (2) the strength of the alignment between $\beta$ and the top directions of $\Sigma$, and (3) the spectral structure of $\Sigma$ (e.g., the presence of a strong signal subspace).